navidmir/M202A_Project/README.md

 5. TFlite Sine Estimation Model
 6. BLE Broadcast (For BLE devices)

 The first two tests are written using code from online libraries [4, 5].
-The rest of the tests are modified versions of example code found in the zephyrproject directory (zephyrproject/zephyr/samples/).
+The rest of the tests are modified versions of example code found in the zephyrproject/ directory (zephyrproject/zephyr/samples/).
 The last test (broadcast) only applies to the BLE and ESP since they have radios.

 Except for the broadcast test, the tests are further modified to find execution timing of the code (using a Zephyr library).
 100 runs of the code that is running in a loop for the power test are timed and printed to the serial port.
 5 of these for a total of 500 runs are averaged together to find an execution time per run.
 For the BLE and Pico, additional configuration is needed to print to the serial port.
 The Zephyr applications are found in src/Zephyr.
 There are two flavors, one is src/Zephyr/power and one is src/Zephyr/timing/nano_pi and src/Zephyr/timing/esp.

-The measurement data can be found in our Google drive.
+The measurement data can be found in our Google drive <https://drive.google.com/drive/folders/1zpd2A9vdD_L1s2i-tXj2ZQ2Z_FPMoxEz?usp=share_link>.

 Building and Flashing